tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/others/programming-language.md

 When the resource has finished downloading, **the data might be enormous**.
 There's nothing that prevents you from requesting a monolithic JSON object that exceeds 50MB.

 What do you think would happen if you attempted to parse 50MB of JSON synchronously?
 It would block other scripts, and—more importantly—the UI.

+## Naming Convention

+- `camelCase`
+- `PascalCase`
+- `snake_case`
+- `kebab-case`
+- `SCREAMING_SNAKE_CASE`

+---

+javascript & node.js

+- variable with single underscore (`_private`) is to define **private variable**.
+- Double underscore (`__`) is not of any convention in node.js.
+There were only two variables (called global objects) with double underscores in node.js.
+  1. `__dirname` : used when to get the name of the directory that the currently executing script resides in.
+  2. `__filename`: used to get the filename of the code being executed.

+Có một cái library `Underscore.js` có syntax double underscore `__`.
+Nó được dùng trước khi ES6+.
+Hiện giờ trong older code bases có thể gặp nó.
+Sau này thì có `Lodash` với syntax only one underscore `_`.

+---

+Python

+In Python, variable names with double underscores on both sides (like `__init__` or `__dict__`) are referred to as `Dunder` (Double Under) methods or Magic Methods.

+You should never create your own names using this format.
+This is reserved for "core" Python functionality.

+- The single leading underscore (`_`) before a name in Python is a naming convention that signifies to other developers that the name is intended for internal use.
+- `__init__` Denotes special built-in methods recognized by the language (e.g., constructor, iterator).
+- A single underscore (`_`) is used as a variable name when you need to unpack a value but intend to ignore or throw away that value.

+Trong nodeJs cũng có kiểu naming convention tương tự.